lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     run 20000 # tag:20ps
     write_data system.data

+..  container:: justify

     **Note** 20 ps is too short to measure meaningfull quantities.
 If you want just uncomment all lines tagged with "200ps", and comment the lines tagged "20ps".
 Of course the simulation will take a longer time to complete (about one hour using 4 CPU).

     The velocity profile I got (running for 200ps) is the
     following:

 .. figure:: ../figures/sheared/shearing-light.png
     :alt: Velocity of the nanosheared fluid Video of sheared fluid